2020 North Carolina lieutenant gubernatorial election

 The 2020 North Carolina lieutenant gubernatorial election took place on November 3, 2020, to elect the Lieutenant Governor of North Carolina, concurrently with the 2020 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives and various state and local elections.
 Primary elections were held on March 3, 2020.

 In North Carolina, the Governor and Lieutenant Governor are elected separately.

 Incumbent Republican Lieutenant Governor Dan Forest was re-elected to a second term in 2016, despite Republican Governor Pat McCrory losing reelection by a narrow margin.
 Forest was ineligible to run for a third term due to term limits established by the Constitution of North Carolina.
 He instead unsuccessfully ran for Governor.

-The Republican Party nominated businessman Mark Robinson (who was running for public office for the first time), and the Democratic Party nominated state representative Yvonne Lewis Holley.
-No matter who won, North Carolina would elect its first African-American lieutenant governor.
-Robinson narrowly won the general election, even while Democratic incumbent Gov. Roy Cooper won re-election.
+The Republican Party nominated businessman Mark Robinson (a first time public office candidate), and the Democratic Party nominated state representative Yvonne Lewis Holley.
+Notwithstanding the winner, North Carolina would elect its first African-American lieutenant governor.
+Robinson won the general election, while Democratic incumbent Gov. Roy Cooper won re-election.